History of the Green Card

 As varieties of green cards proliferated, employers found it difficult to verify identity because of the various versions of the green card.
 So INS once again issued a new card version in August 1989.
 These peach-colored cards contain expiration dates, but do not have document numbers and have since expired.

-To further combat document fraud, effective March 20, 1996, the old Form I-151 Green Cards issued prior to 1979, became obsolete.
+To further combat document fraud, effective March 20, 1996, the old Form I-151 green cards issued prior to 1979, became obsolete.
 The Form I-551 Alien Registration Receipt Card became the only valid green card accepted as proof of lawful permanent resident status.

 Front of green card from 1989-1997Back of green card from 1989-1997